chimbeev/Slider/README.md

 # Slider
 Slider for view some pictures.
-Buttons forward ans back to change picture
+Buttons forward and back to change picture